westinperry/SEA-FED/README.md

     --ModelName "AE"
 ```

-The evaluation script will compute the ROC curve, AUC score, and save the corresponding plots and logs under the results/ directory.
+The evaluation script will compute the ROC curve, AUC score, and save the corresponding plots and logs under the results/ directory. <br>
 ⚠️ Note: The ROC curve will only be saved for the latest model evaluated (others will be overwritten)

 ## Demo